-These bite-sized greens are members of the species Brassica oleracea which includes broccoli, cauliflower, kale, and cabbage.
-They will flower and produce seeds in their second growing season after experiencing cold weather.
+These bite-sized greens are members of the species Brassica oleracea which includes broccoli, cauliflower, kale, collards, kohlrabi, and cabbage.
+They are a biennial crop type and will flower and produce seeds in their second growing season after experiencing cold weather.
+Gardeners will not be able to save seeds from Brussels sprout plants in your first season.
 Brussels sprouts are considered an advanced crop for seed savers.

 Brussels sprouts require a long growing season.
 Transplant Brussels sprouts outside just before the last frost.

 Plant Brussels sprouts seeds ¼ inch deep in flats 4-6 weeks before the last frost.
 When seedlings are 3-4 inches tall, transplant in garden 18-24 inches apart.

 Brussels sprouts are biennial.
 When growing for seed, isolate from other flowering Brassica oleracea in their second year.
 Staking is recommended.